Ruiz1026/GAM/README.md

-# 🔍 main_GAM: Adaptation follow human attention: Gaze-assisted medical segment anything model
+# 🔍 Adaptation follow human attention: Gaze-assisted medical segment anything model

-A PyTorch implementation of **main_GAM**, a novel Gaze-assisted medical segment anything model (GAM) designed to improve deep neural network performance by adaptively enhancing important spatial and channel features.
-This repository includes training and testing scripts for reproducible experiments.
+A PyTorch implementation of **main_GAM**, we present the Gaze-assisted medical segment Anything Model (GAM), which pioneers a human-guided and highly efficient SAM adaptation framework and integrates the adaptation process into clinical workflows for the first time.This repository includes training and testing scripts for reproducible experiments.

 ---